 - Reduced reflexes in the triceps or biceps

-The physiotherapy examination consists of several parts.
+The physical therapy examination consists of several parts.
 Differences in position/height of different body parts are normal and not wrong or abnormal.
-However, it may be that a deviant position is related to pain-avoiding behavior.
-Often we see people holding the neck/head in a certain position that makes more room for the nerve concerned.
+However, an abnormal position may be related to pain-avoiding behavior.
+We often see that people hold the neck/head in a certain position that makes more room for the nerve in question.

-During the functional examination the active and passive movement pattern is examined.
-It is quite common that in case of neck pain also the shoulder girdle is included in this examination (vice versa also).
-The purpose of this examination is to determine to what extent it is possible to move and how fluently this is done.
-In addition, the presence or absence of pain in some (parts) of the movements can also provide relevant information.
+During the functional examination, active and passive movement patterns are examined.
+It is quite common for neck pain to include the shoulder girdle in this examination (vice versa as well).
+The purpose of this examination is to determine to what extent it is possible to move and how fluidly this is done.
+In addition, the presence or absence of pain with some (parts) of movements can also provide relevant information.

-When a cervical radiculopathy is suspected, we can use several tests that will increase or decrease the likelihood that a radicular syndrome is present.
+When a cervical radiculopathy is suspected, we can use several tests that lead to increasing or decreasing the likelihood that a radicular syndrome is present.

 - The upper limb tension test A is used to tension the nerves from the brachial plexus.
-Normally this does not cause any problems, at the most a strange 'pulling' sensation in the arm.
-If there is a nerve provocation, it may be that this gives recognizable symptoms.
+Normally this does not cause any problems, at most a little strange "pulling" sensation in the arm.
+If there is nerve provocation, this may cause recognizable symptoms.
 This test is mainly intended to exclude.
-This means that if there are no abnormalities with this test, the chance of a radicular syndrome is not great.
+This means that if there are no particularities with this test, the chance of a radicular syndrome is not great.

-- The cervical distraction test is used, unlike the spurling test, to actually make more room in the intervertebral foramen.
+- The cervical distraction test is used, unlike the spurling test, to actually create more space in the intervertebral foramen.
 It is a test that can be used to confirm the presence of a radicular syndrome.
-This test can only be used if, at the time of performance, nerve-related complaints are also present.
+This test can only be used properly if at the time of performing it, nerve-related symptoms are also present.

-- At the cervical rotation test The patient is asked to rotate the head to the side where the symptoms are located.
-The test is positive if the head rotation is less than 60 degrees. *The mobility of the neck decreases with age.
-This test therefore says more something in relatively young people who by nature can still turn their heads well.
+- At the cervical rotation test the patient is asked to rotate the head to the side where the symptoms are.
+The test is positive with a rotation of the head of less than 60 degrees. *The mobility of the neck decreases with age.
+So this test says more in relatively younger people who by nature can still turn their heads well.

-In addition to performing these studies tied to a cervical radicular syndrome, we have other tools that give us a picture of nerve function.
+In addition to performing these examinations tied to cervical radicular syndrome, we have other tools that give us a picture of nerve function.
 For example, we can compare left and right strength between different muscles.
 For this we use so-called KENN muscles (also called KEY muscles).
 These are specific muscles that are controlled by a specific segment.
-Since it can happen that a radicular image involves loss of strength, performing these tests can help to identify the location of the problem.
+Since it can happen that a radicular image involves loss of strength, performing these tests can help in identifying the location of the problem.

-Reflexes also give an idea of the function of the nerve.
+Reflexes also provide a picture of the function of the nerve.
 The most relevant for this are the biceps tendon reflex (C5-C6) or triceps tendon reflex (C7-C8).
-By testing these reflexes with a reflex hammer, an image is formed about the function of the nerves associated with the segment.
+Testing these reflexes with a reflex hammer provides a picture about the function of the nerves associated with the segment.

 If necessary, the physical therapist can contact the family doctor to request an MRI examination or CT scan.
 However, this is not always necessary.
 We know that the course of a radicular syndrome is favorable.
-With this we mean that complaints always recover within a certain period of time.
-With the help of adequate physiotherapy, consisting of exercises, advice and insight into the symptoms you will be helped as much as possible on your way!
+By this we mean that complaints always recover within a certain period of time with the help of adequate physical therapy, consisting of exercises, advice and insight into the symptoms you will be helped on your way as best as possible!